 No Down Payment Options

 No money down.
 Sounds appealing, right?
 Well, there are going to to be reasons that lenders are allowing for no money down.
-It’s a good idea to weigh your options and consider the long-term costs as well as what you’ll be paying up front.
-Here are the no money down options.
+It's a good idea to weigh your options and consider the long-term costs as well as what you'll be paying up front.
+Let's explore the no money down options.